LogtalkDotOrg/logtalk.org/_pages/tools.md

 ## Embedding

-Logtalk includes a set of [helper scripts](https://github.com/LogtalkDotOrg/logtalk3/tree/master/scripts/embedding) for embedding the Logtalk runtime and Logtalk applications using selected backend Prolog compilers.
+Logtalk includes a set of sample [helper scripts](https://github.com/LogtalkDotOrg/logtalk3/tree/master/scripts/embedding) for embedding the Logtalk runtime and Logtalk applications using selected backend Prolog compilers.
 These scripts greatly simplify packaging and delivering of applications and can be used as basis for e.g. automatically generating executables and JAR files.